 There is no boat trip organized, especially with western standards.
 You might find boat going up and down the Mekong, but not all the way long. there are rapids on the river downstream Luang Prabang and they are building dams on the river ...
 So no way ...
 I did the trip from Xayaburi to Vientiane few years ago ...
-Nice but quite slow and noisy but much better than the bus. over 4 years ago
+Nice but quite slow and noisy but much better than the bus. almost 5 years ago

 Agree there is no organised boat from Luang Prabang to Vientiane.
 You can get boats that travel from town to town but only in the right season.
 In the dry the river can be too low and there are lots of rocks and in the wet the river can have too many rapids so boats won't go during either of these times.
 It is supposed to take around 5 days when you can go but expect this could string out to longer so you would need to have plenty of time.
 If you are a tourist and strapped for time you wouldn't do this.